-- Emulsion layer: Photosensitive coating on photographic film, paper or glass. - Foxing: Fungus reacts over time with iron salts in paper.
-When this happens reddish brown spots begin to appear. - Humidity: Refers to the relative amount of moisture that is in the air based on the room temperature and the amount of water the air can hold at that temperature. - Red Rot: A term used to describe the chemical breakdown of leather, most common in vegetable-tanned leather. - "Rag Paper" or linen paper, is paper that is mostly comprised of organic materials like linen or cotton.
-This paper lasts a tremendously long time with very little breakdown or yellowing.
-The Declaration of Independence and the Constitution were reprinted for citizens on this type of paper. - "Pulp Paper" is paper that is made up mostly of wood pulp.
+- Emulsion layer: Photosensitive coating on photo film, paper or glass. - Foxing: Fungus reacts over time with iron salts in paper.
+When this happens reddish brown spots begin to appear. - Humidity: Refers to the relative amount of moisture that is in the air based on the room temperature and the amount of water the air can hold at that temperature. - Red Rot: A term used to describe the chemical breakdown of leather, most common in vegetable-tanned leather.

+- "Rag Paper" or linen paper, is paper that is mostly comprised of organic materials like linen or cotton.
+This paper lasts a tremendously long time with very little breakdown or yellowing, the Constitution was reprinted for citizens on this type of paper. - "Pulp Paper" is paper that is made up mostly of wood pulp.
 Popular beginning around 1850 this paper is the most common form of paper used today.
 This type of paper is highly acidic and deteriorates over time.
 The paper begins to yellow and becomes brittle, ink begins to fade or bleed onto other pages.